Glenn Stok is a technical writer who researches health-related issues and shares his knowledge to inform those seeking

-For many years, my left hand would occasionally get numb.
-I even had experiences where I would wake up in the middle of the night to discover that my hand was completely limp.
+For many years, my left hand occasionally became numb.
+I even had experiences where I would wake up in the middle of the night with my hand completely limp.
 It was like a dead extremity at the end of my arm.

-As soon as I moved my body, however, the numbness and feeling of limpness would dissipate.
-I would quickly be able to move my hand and fingers again.
+As soon as I moved my body, however, the numbness and feeling of limpness dissipated.
+I was quickly able to move my hand and fingers again.
 That happened more often as time went by.

 I went to a neurologist who recommended a wrist brace.
 It was available to buy over the counter in a drug store.
 I rarely had a problem whenever I used it, which I wore at night.
 I didn’t need it during the day since I rarely had issues with numbness while I was up and around.

 Nerve Conduction Study